DiddiLeija/DiddiLeija/README.md

 **Hello, I am Diego, but you can always call me Diddi...**

 I am a code lover who wants to make something for the community :earth_americas:.
 In the real world, I like to eat wonderful food :pizza:
-:cut_of_meat: :taco: and play videogames :video_game: and chess :chess_pawn:.
+:cut_of_meat: :taco: and also play videogames :video_game: and chess :chess_pawn:.
-But when I get into the digital world, I just roam around, looking for something to collaborate on :thinking:...
-I'm a [PSF member](http://python.org/users/DiddiLeija), a PyPA member and a [Python](http://python.org) :snake: lover.
+But when I get into the digital world, I just roam around, looking for something (or someone) to collaborate with :thinking:...
+I'm a
+[PSF member](http://python.org/users/DiddiLeija), a PyPA member and a [Python](http://python.org) :snake: lover.
 I hope that one day I will make a significant change for the Python developers...